 344 Statistical Properties of Matter.
-Spring (4).
+Fall (4).

 Fundamental principles of classical thermodynamics and kinetic theory.
 Classical and quantum statistical properties of matter and radiation.
-Offered in alternate years: 03S.
+Prerequisite: PHYS 233.
+Offered in alternate years: 04F.

 345 Applied Nuclear Physics.
-Spring (4).
+Fall (4) or Spring (4).

 Study of nuclear theory, structure, and interactions, with engineering applications in areas such as nuclear reactors.
-Prerequisite: PHYS 232.
+Prerequisite: PHYS 233.
 Offered as needed.